segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## How do I prevent a source from syncing to some or all warehouses when I first create it?

-When creating a new source, the source will sync to all warehouse(s) within a workspace by default.
-The source can be disabled from syncing to some or all warehouses within a workspace in two ways:
+When you create a new source, the source syncs to all warehouse(s) in the workspace by default.
+You can prevent the source from syncing to some or all warehouses in the workspace in two ways:

 - **Segment app**: When adding a source from the Workspace Overview page, all warehouses will automatically be selected to sync.
 De-select the warehouse(s) you do not want the source to sync to.
 - **Config API**: Send a [PATCH Connected Warehouse request](https://reference.segmentapis.com/?version=latest#ec12dae0-1a3e-4bd0-bf1c-840f43537ee2) for the warehouse(s) which you want to disable from syncing.